 \subsection{Performance of ARK methods, \texorpdfstring{$\mu$}{TEXT} -mode integrator, and Exponential Integrators}

-In the case of the diffusion of a Gaussian pulse along the X-direction (Case II), the mixed derivatives terms vanish.
+In the test case of the diffusion of a Gaussian pulse along the X-direction (Case II), the mixed derivatives terms vanish.
 This allows us to directly apply the $\mu$-mode integrator.
 For constant step size implementation, one needs to compute a total of four matrix exponentials: one each for the two-dimensions at the start of the simulations (for a given value of $\Delta t$) and one each for each dimension at the final time step size (as the step size at the final time step is likely to differ from the initial step size).
 Similar to the Leja method, we consider two cases (i) $\Delta t = 1000 \cdot \Delta t_\mathrm{CFL}$, and (ii) $\Delta t = T_f$.
-If we have multiple time steps, the computational cost incurred by the $\mu$-mode integrator is mainly dictated by the matrix-matrix products at every time step (Eq. \ref{eq:mu_solution}).
-If, however, we have only time step, the net cost incurred is given by the computation of four matrix exponentials using Pad\'e approximation and one matrix-matrix product.
+If we have multiple time steps, the computational cost incurred by the $\mu$-mode integrator is mainly dictated by the matrix-matrix products at every time step (Eq. \eqref{eq:mu_solution}).
+If, however, we have only one time step, the net cost incurred is given by the computation of four matrix exponentials using Pad\'e approximation and one matrix-matrix product.
 The cost incurred by Pad\'e approximation may depend on the step size under consideration.
 In the test problem considered in this work (Case II), we find that we can choose the step size to be large enough so that it is equal to the the simulation time without compromising the accuracy of the solution (Figs. \ref{fig:cost_mu_g_0.02}, \ref{fig:cost_mu_g_0.05}, and \ref{fig:cost_mu_g_1.0}).
 As the $\mu$-mode integrator does not require any matrix-vector products, we compare the computational cost in terms of the wall-clock time.
+These simulations have been conducted on an AMD Ryzen 5 1600 Six-Core Processor (64 bit).
+All simulations have been performed on a single thread.
 For $T_f = 0.02$ and $0.05$ and low resolution ($N = 64^2, 128^2$), choosing $\Delta t = 1000 \cdot t_\mathrm{CFL}$ is equivalent to choosing a single time step.
-The $\mu$-mode integrator proves to be much more efficient than the Leja scheme.
-It is to be noted that in these cases, computing the coefficients of the polynomial using the divided differences algorithm, for the Leja scheme, has a substantial contribution to the overall computational expenses.
-This may be optimised by choosing to compute the divided differences for a fewer number of Leja points, say 1000--2000 instead of 10000.
+In these cases, the $\mu$-mode integrator proves to be much more efficient than the Leja scheme.
+It has to be noted that in these cases, computing the coefficients of the polynomial using the divided differences algorithm, for the Leja scheme, has a substantial contribution to the overall computational expenses.
+This may be optimised by choosing to compute the divided differences for a fewer number of Leja points, say 1000 -- 2000 instead of the maximum available 10000.
 However, it is not straightforward to determine the number of Leja points needed for convergence prior to conducting the simulations.
-Hence, we compute the coefficients for 10000 Leja points.
-With the increase in the number of grid points, we find that the Leja scheme, with $\Delta t = T_f$, tends to be slightly faster than the $\mu$-mode integrator (for l2 error $\leq 10^{-10}$).
+Hence, we compute the coefficients for all 10000 Leja points.
+With the increase in the number of grid points, we find that the Leja scheme, with $\Delta t = T_f$, tends to be slightly faster than the $\mu$-mode integrator.